Startup core values - Wundermart and their defining beliefs

 So what are Wundermart’s core values?
 “Wundermart’s core values were chosen based on the ideas of the founders and the early involved team members on how to reach their goals, it was more of a gut feeling than anything else”, says Rody while we take a look at their core values.

-Wundermart explains on their website: “Wunder is the term that captures our mentality.
+Wundermart explained on their website at the time: “Wunder is the term that captures our mentality.
 The ability to see new possibilities.
 The drive to make something happen that makes a difference and evokes a sense of wonder.
 Asking questions is the starting point of progress.
 Asking better questions unlocks real innovation.
 We never settle with the status quo – we’re challenging it.
 Our rocket fuel is seeing new opportunities to create better solutions for existing problems".

 1 - Open minds: “We trust upon the fact that the expert knows what he or she is talking about.
 Nobody will tell you what to do, so it’s really important that you speak your mind”.